 Image credit: Google Maps

 Junction 10, formerly known as Ten Mile Junction, is as old as Bukit Panjang Plaza.
-It appeals to families with kids because there are numerous enrichment centres located there, like Kumon and The Ballet School, among others.
+It appeals to families with kids because there are numerous enrichment centres located there, such as Kumon and The Ballet School, among others.

 The food options here are more limited, but there’s a Fitness First gym and Teo Heng KTV Studio that draw a wider crowd during non-family-peak hours.